mahirkau1/WazuhAI/SECURITY.md

 ## Scope

-AegisAI Agent is currently a development/lab defensive-security project.
+ VELNOX is currently a development/lab defensive-security project.
 It processes security telemetry and may contain sensitive event data.

 ## Reporting a vulnerability